Learning Concepts, Not Tokens: Self-Supervised Semantic Alignment for Language Models: Introduction

-In contrast, humans reason and communicate with concepts that may be realized by variations in phrasing and context.
-Synonyms such as ``dad'' and ``father'' refer to the same conceptual entity, and words that are not exact synonyms can realize the same concept in certain contexts.
-For instance, ``dog'' and ``pet'' can often be interchangeable.
-As a result, NTP may penalize one valid completion in favor of another, which diverges from the way humans semantically process concepts \cite{holtzman2021surface, shani2026tokens}.
+In contrast, humans reason in terms of concepts that can be expressed through different words and contexts.
+For example, \textit{dad} and \textit{father} refer to the same entity, while words like \textit{dog} and \textit{pet} can evoke the same concept in context.
+As a result, NTP may penalize valid alternatives despite their semantic equivalence, diverging from human conceptual processing \citep{bachmann2024pitfalls, liu2025predict, shani2026tokens}.

 Here, we modify the training objective to \textbf{predict concepts rather than surface-level tokens}, where we approximate concepts as sets of contextual synonyms.
 We introduce a self-contained training pipeline that leverages the model's own knowledge to make its representations more concept-aware.